 However, there is only one problem with working holiday visas – they have an age limit.

-Most working holiday visas have an age cut off at age 30 or 35.
-This is because they are designed for young people who want to simply work in odd jobs such as bartending, hotel cleaning, fruit picking, retail or other entry level positions on the short term in order to simply fund their travels.
-Some might find jobs that develop their career, but the focus of the working holiday visa is primarily for travel.
-They are only for youth, so if you are older than the age limit you will not be eligible to apply.
+Most working holiday visas are not available if you are over 30 or 35.
+They are designed for young people who want to simply work in odd jobs such as bartending, hotel cleaning, fruit picking, retail or other short term entry level positions to simply fund their travels.

 But why should young people have all the fun?

-When I published that post, many people sent me comments and messages along the lines of, “I’m over the age of 35, but I want to go work abroad and travel for a while.
+When I published that post, many people commented with: “I’m over the age of 35, but I want to go work abroad and travel for a while.
 Are there any options available for me?”
 It made me realise that there are many people who want to travel and see the world, but don’t fit into the youth working holiday age bracket.

-Although you are too old for a working holiday visa, this doesn’t mean that there aren’t any opportunities for long term travel and working abroad available for you.
+Although you are too old for a working holiday visa, this doesn’t mean that there aren’t any long term travel opportunities available to you.
 On the contrary, if you are eager to see the world there are so many ways to make it happen, no matter what your age.

 Without further ado, here’s the list: